w3c/wot/plugfest/2017-burlingame/preparation.md

 *Example: using HTTP*

 The application subscribes an event of the device servient to be periodically notified.
-The application gets URI for this event and send a request to the remote proxy servient.
+The application gets URL for this event and send a request to the remote proxy servient.

 (41) HTTP POST http://rps.example.com/lps1/Things/deviceName/Event/change<BR>
 Body: none<BR>

-The remote proxy gets the URI for the event from TD of the device servient registered in the repository.
+The remote proxy gets the URL for the event from TD of the device servient registered in the repository.

 (42) HTTP POST http://glps.example.com/Things/deviceName/Event/change<BR>
 Body: none<BR>

-The local proxy gets the URI for this event from TD of the device servient registered in the repository.
+The local proxy gets the URL for this event from TD of the device servient registered in the repository.

 (43) HTTP POST http://192.169.1.2/Things/deviceName/Event/change<BR>
 Body: none<BR>